-One of the most common questions from those interested in the field of health informatics is, “Do I need to a health informatics certification?”
+One of the most common questions from those interested in the field of health informatics is, “Do I need a health informatics certification?”
 The answer varies depending on where you want to work and in what capacity.
-However, in general, because the field of health informatics is so new, many employers are still trying to determine what skill set to screen for and as a result look for certifications as a third party endorsement of a candidate’s knowledge and abilities.
+However, in general, because the field of health informatics is so new, many employers are still trying to determine what skill set to screen for and as a result, look for certifications as a third-party endorsement of a candidate’s knowledge and abilities.
 In addition to validating a candidate’s skills, a certification can help experienced informaticians stand out from the competition.

 Yet, when it comes to earning a certification in health informatics there are a number of options to choose from.

 Health Informatics Certificate vs. Health Informatics Certification

 First, let’s quickly go over the difference between a certificate and certification.

 The Institute for Credentialing Excellence, an organization focused on providing education, networking, and other resources related to credentialing, describes the distinction between these two terms as follows:

 - A certification program is designed to test the knowledge, skills, and abilities required to perform a particular job, and, upon successfully passing a certification exam, to represent a declaration of a particular individual’s professional competence.
 In some professions, certification is a requirement for employment or practice.